Weasyl/weasyl/source/index.rst

          "views": 6
      }

-   The *sub_media* key is the :ref:`media <media>` for the submission itself, while the *owner_media* key is the :ref:`media <media>` for the owner of the submission.
+   The *media* key is the :ref:`media <media>` for the submission itself, while the *owner_media* key is the :ref:`media <media>` for the owner of the submission.

    The *embedlink* key will be ``null`` for ``"visual"`` type submissions and potentially a URL for other submission types.

-   The *description* key is the Markdown-formatted description of the submission.
+   The *description* key is the HTML-rendered description of the submission.

    The *favorited* key indicates whether or not the current user has favorited the submission.